-representations and notions, incidentally, which no somewhat or fairly systematic theory of understanding has ever represented and supported.
-On the contrary, the precisely referred perception or view makes the possibility of understanding dependent on the existence and presence of identical mental content(s) on both sides, so that every one of them - only with recourse to one's own list - can decipher, decode or unscramble the individual keywords of the alien, i.e. other, side.
-And the ascertainment that the findings of the comparison of the lists would have to be proved, checked and tested in (regard to) external data, indeed implies a recognition of the boundaries of the behaviouristic schema; it cannot, however, make clear the smaller or larger extent of the enrichment and expansion of one's own content(s) or (thought-)experiences, which can become inevitable or essential in the process of understanding.
-Contents are not, in reality, the starting point of understanding, but rather its end or final point, and in this end point they (i.e. the said contents) are no longer quantitative and qualitative themselves as at the beginning/start of the understanding (cognitive) thought act (act of thought).
-In this beginning/start stands or is found - as the absolute prerequisite, precondition and presupposition and motivation of understanding - the in itself empty-of-content social-ontically fundamental representation and notion of the Other as subjectivity with the by definition (per definitionem) capacity for meaningful action, for the assumption and taking on/over of perspectives and for more or less (im)ponderable ((in)calculable) movement/motion inside of the spectrum of the social relation.
-This representation and notion of the Other certainly corresponds with the representation and notion of the I (ego) of its [[very/own]] self; however, it remains decisive/deciding that the recognised common ground or commonality, which the understanding (cognitive) thought act (act of thought) must unconditionally and necessarily presuppose, first of all, encompasses the field, area or sector of the stable social-ontic form, not that of variable and mutable (thought) experiences.
-Understanding means, in this respect, pre-given correspondence or identity (i.e. equating) in regard to the formal (i.e. what is form-related or at the form-related level) (im Formalen), and a journey of discovery in the content-related (i.e. what is related to content or at the content-related level) (im Inhaltlichen), whose aim it is to also make, manufacture, create, produce or restore an identity in the sense that that I (ego) which proceeds and happens in the Other, wants to reconstruct itself (or to be reconstructed in itself) as faithfully as possible with the help of reflexion/ reflection.
-If the I (ego) renounces from the outset this voyage of discovery and believes that its already available mental content(s) would suffice for the coming to terms with the task of understanding beyond the form-related (das Formale), then it may sometimes be right, but often also not (right), because the tempting and alluring, enticing, seductive trap of solipsism always lies in wait and lurks.
-Nonetheless, the recognised common ground and commonality with (regard to) the Other at the form-related (i.e. formal) social-ontic level invites [[the I (ego)]] to go on the voyage of discovery in the field, area or sector of content(s), and with that, to the enrichment and expansion of one's own content(s) in the thought act of understanding.
-Because it (i.e. understanding) is inseparably connected with the insight that the Other just like the I (ego) in principle can appropriate a great deal of content (multiple contents), and or, in (regard to) the very different motivations and settings of the aim and objectives can occupy several places in the spectrum of the social relation - in short, that the Other, not despite, but precisely because of his social-ontic-formrelated/formal common ground and commonality with the I (ego), can more or less differ from this (I (ego)) in (regard to) the content-related (im Inhaltlichen).
-The in itself empty-of-content notion and representation of the Other, which stands and is found at the beginning of the understanding (cognitive) process, consequently pushes of its own accord to the detection and ascertainment of those contents which concretise understanding, and in the framework of the given social relation, is supposed to make (understanding) useful in practice - irrespective of whether the contents in question are already familiar or new to the I (ego).
+Contents are not, in reality, the starting point of understanding, but rather its end or final point, and in this end point the said contents are no longer quantitative and qualitative themselves as at the beginning/start of the understanding (cognitive) thought act (act of thought).
+In this beginning, [[what]] stands or is found - as the absolute prerequisite, precondition and presupposition and motivation of understanding - [[is]] the in-itself empty-of-content socialontically fundamental representation and notion of the Other as subjectivity with the, by definition, capacity for meaningful action, for the assumption and taking on/over of perspectives, and for more or less (im)ponderable ((in)calculable) movement inside of the spectrum of the social relation.
+This representation and notion of the Other certainly corresponds with the representation and notion of the I (ego) of its [[own]] self; however, it remains decisive that the recognised common ground or commonality, which the understanding (cognitive) thought act (act of thought) must unconditionally and necessarily presuppose, first of all, encompasses the field, area or sector of the stable social-ontic form, not that of variable and mutable (thought) experiences.
+Understanding means, in this respect, pre-given correspondence or identity (i.e. equating) in regard to the formal (i.e. what is form-related or at the form-related level), and a journey of discovery in the content-related (i.e. what is related to content or at the content-related level), whose aim it is to also make, manufacture, create, produce or restore an identity in the sense that that I (ego) which proceeds and happens in the Other, wants to reconstruct itself (or to be reconstructed in itself) as faithfully as possible with the help of reflexion/ reflection.
+If the I (ego) renounces from the outset this voyage of discovery and believes that its already available mental content(s) would suffice for the coming to terms with the task of understanding beyond the form-related, then it may sometimes be right, but often also not right, because the tempting and alluring, enticing, seductive trap of solipsism always lies in wait and lurks.
+Nonetheless, the recognised common ground and commonality with regard to the Other at the form-related (i.e. formal) social-ontic level invites [[the I (ego)]] to go on a voyage of discovery in the field, area or sector of content(s), and with that, to the enrichment and expansion of one's own content(s) in the thought act of understanding.
+Because understanding is inseparably connected with the insight that the Other, just like the I (ego), in principle, can appropriate a great deal of content (multiple contents), and or, in regard to the very different motivations and settings of the aim and objectives, can occupy several places in the spectrum of the social relation - in short, that the Other, not despite, but precisely because of his social-ontic-form-related/formal common ground and commonality with the I (ego), can more or less differ from this (I (ego)) in regard to the content-related.
+The, in itself, empty-of-content notion and representation of the Other, which stands and is found at the beginning of the understanding (cognitive) process, consequently pushes, of its own accord, to the detection and ascertainment of those contents which concretise understanding, and in the framework of the given social relation, is supposed to make (understanding) useful in practice - irrespective of whether the contents in question are already familiar or new to the I (ego).